milli-consortium/milli-consortium.github.io/join-us.md

 * Great interpersonal and communication skills

 Location, hours and compensation:
 Applicant can be based anywhere in the world and operate with a flexible hours schedule.
-Compensation will be commensurate with experience, but keeping in mind that the consortium is operating out of India.
+Compensation will be commensurate with experience, but keeping in mind that the consortium is operating out of India...

 Reference material: